 Master of Arts in Youth Ministry and Master of Arts in Theology and Ministry - Each graduate student seeking the MAYM or MATM must assemble an advisory committee that will serve to provide guidance and feedback throughout the program.
 This committee will be in place from the first semester that a student enters the program until the final oral interview prior to graduation.
 The committee will consist of the Director of the Youth Ministry Graduate Program or the Director of the Theology and Ministry Graduate Program, a faculty member chosen by the student, and an experienced minister (at least five years full-time experience) chosen by the student.
-The advisory committee will meet annually until the student completes the degree requirements.
+The advisory committee will conduct the exit interview with the candidate as a final step in completing the graduate degree.